 See our Unique Original Photographic Archive Documenting the major role this historic airfield played during the night of June 5th and the D-Day operation on June 6th 1944 and the Bravery of the men who flew from here.

 All housed within part of the original 439th Troop Carrier Group HQ Officers’ Complex and original Nissen Hut

 Proceed to junction of A30/A35 follow signs to Dunkeswell and then follow signs to Smeatharpe , Past Airfield then go through village.
 Past village hall, after about 200yds turn right down Slough Lane (there will be boards at the end of the road when we are open - 11am - 4pm Thurs to Fri and bank holidays).
 We are about 500 yards down on the right hand side, past a couple of bungalows.

 Proceed out of Taunton on the Honiton Road go up Blagdon Hill past Culmhead business park take right fork follow signs Smeatharpe Just past Devon Boundary Sign, road bends to right take immediate left turn down Slough Lane (there will be boards at the end of the road when we are open - 11am - 4pm Thurs to Fri and bank holidays).
-We are about 700 yards down on the right hand side, past a couple of bungalows.
+We are about 500 yards down on the right hand side, past a couple of bungalows.

 Upottery was the last of three wartime airfields to be built on the Blackdown Hills.
 On 25th & 26th April 1944, the USAAF 439th Troop Carrier Group arrived by air and road from Balderton airfield, Nottinghamshire bringing four Troop Carrier Squadrons each, with around twenty Douglas C-47 transport planes in preparation for the invasion of Normandy on D Day

 Shortly afterwards over 1300 American paratroops from the 1st & 2nd Battalions of the 506th Parachute Infantry Regiment, 101st Airborne Division, moved down from Aldbourne, Wiltshire together with over 1000 American glider troops of the 325th and 401st Glider Infantry Regiments, 82nd Airborne Division .